A Deep SETI Search for Technosignatures in the TRAPPIST-1 System with FAST: Observations and Data Analysis

 The core of our search pipeline is the \texttt{turboSETI} software package, which employs a tree de-Doppler algorithm to search for drifting signals \citep{2017ApJ...849..104E, 2019ascl.soft06006E}.
 The FITS files from each observation were first converted into filterbank format.
-We then searched the data from both XX and YY polarizations independently.
+We generated Stokes I spectra by summing the XX and YY polarization data, and then searched this total intensity data for candidate signals.